SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco D9844.md

 ### Mpeg - PSI - Pat - Cat

-This page contains three tables related to **Mpeg2**.However, it's not possible to configure any parameters on this page.
+This page contains three tables related to **Mpeg2**.
+However, it's not possible to configure any parameters on this page.

 ### Mpeg - PSI - Pmt